AcousticsEngineeringSTCSoundproofing

 • STC 30-35: Loud speech can be heard and understood.

-• STC 50+: Very loud sounds (like musical instruments or shouting) are barely audible.
-This is the standard for premium acoustic environments.
+• STC 50+: Very loud sounds (like musical instruments or shouting) are barely audible, reducing ambient noise by over 45 dB.
+This is the gold standard for premium acoustic environments.

-While STC is excellent for interior noise (like speech), it falls short when measuring low-frequency exterior noise such as traffic, construction, or aircraft.
-This is where OITC comes in.
-OITC places more emphasis on low-frequency sounds, making it the superior metric for exterior windows and facade elements.
+While STC is excellent for interior noise, it falls short when measuring low-frequency exterior noise such as transportation infrastructure or aircraft.
+OITC places more emphasis on low-frequency sounds (down to 80 Hz), making it the superior metric for exterior windows and facade elements.

 At Kiran Slido Craft, our acoustic engineering focuses on both high STC and OITC performance.
-Our premium soundproof sliding doors and casement windows utilize advanced compression seals, specialized laminated glass, and decoupled frame structures to achieve STC ratings upwards of 50+, ensuring total acoustic isolation regardless of the external environment.
+Our premium soundproof sliding doors and casement windows utilize advanced compression seals, specialized Polyvinyl Butyral (PVB) acoustic laminated glass, and decoupled aluminum frame structures.
+These engineered systems consistently achieve STC ratings upwards of 50+, ensuring total acoustic isolation regardless of the external environment.